HuangLab-SYSU/block-emulator/README.md

 ## Junhao Wu

 Junhao is an undergraduate student at the School of Software Engineering, Sun Yat-sen University.
 In September 2022, he joined HuangLab as an intern and participated in the development of BlockEmulator.
+# Citations
+If you publish work that uses BlockEmolator, please cite BlockEmolator as follows:

+'''@article{huang2023blockemulator,
+      title={BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols}, author={Huawei Huang and Guang Ye and Qinde Chen and Zhaokang Yin and Xiaofei Luo and Jianru Lin and Qinglin Yang and Zibin Zheng}, year={2023},
+      eprint={2311.03612},
+      archivePrefix={arXiv},
+      primaryClass={cs.CR}
+      }'''